gggeek/polyfill-gettext/README.md

        https://www.php.net/gettext

 The only catch is that you can check the return value of `setlocale()` to see if your locale is system supported or not.
+If it is not, and the native gettext extension is disabled, adding a call to `PgetText\T::setlocale()` will make translations work in any case.
+See the `pigs_dropin.php` example file for more details.

 ### Usage as fallback for unsupported locales

-Check the example in `examples/pigs_fallback.php`.
+Check the example file `examples/pigs_fallback.php`.

-By using the functions provided by this library, your translations will be used via gettext emulation whenever the php gettext extension is not available or the desired locale is not installed in the system.
-If the php gettext extension is available, and the desired locale is not installed in the system, the native gettext function will be used.
+By using the functions provided by this library instead of the gettext API, your translations will be used via gettext emulation whenever the php gettext extension is not available or the desired locale is not installed in the system.
+If the php gettext extension is available, and the desired locale is installed in the system, the native gettext function will be used transparently for maximum execution speed.

-### Customi library usage
+### Custom library usage

-Create one 'stream reader' (a class that provides functions `read()` and `seekto()`) which will provide data for the `gettext_reader`, with eg.
+Create one 'stream reader' (a class that implements `StreamReaderInterface`) which will provide data for the `gettext_reader`, with eg.

     $streamer = new FileStream('data.mo');